What is angioplasty?

 When is it used?

-Arteries can become blocked or narrowed by plaque.
+Blood flow through arteries can become blocked or narrowed by plaque.
 Plaque is a buildup of fats, cholesterol, and other substances on the inside walls of the arteries.
+Angioplasty can improve blood flow in an artery without major surgery.

 Angioplasty is used to treat symptoms caused by: